smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 ## Impact on existing code

 This proposal requires a major version change.
-Since new parameters are added, Core, iOS, Java Suite, RPC, and HMI are affected.
+Since new parameters are added, Core, iOS, Java Suite, RPC, Protocol, and HMI are affected.

 ## Alternatives considered